-Dr. Thomas Cynkin is the Vice President of External Affairs at the Daniel Morgan Graduate School of National Security and Adjunct Professor of Economics at the Elliott School of International Affairs at George Washington University.
+Dr. Thomas Cynkin is the Vice President of External Affairs at the Daniel Morgan Graduate School of National Security.
 Cynkin previously headed the Washington Office of Fujitsu Ltd. as Vice President and General Manager.

-A former Foreign Service Officer for 24 years, he served seven years as a Japanese-speaking diplomat in Japan and was the Asian affairs advisor to two Deputy Secretaries of State and two US Ambassadors to the UN.
+A Foreign Service Officer for over 20 years, he served seven years as a Japanese-speaking diplomat in Japan and was the Asian affairs advisor to two Deputy Secretaries of State and two US Ambassadors to the UN.

 Dr. Cynkin received his Ph.D. from the Fletcher School of Law and Diplomacy at Tufts University.
 He was a Fellow at Harvard’s Kennedy School of Government and worked at the Institute for Foreign Policy Analysis before entering government service.

 Thomas Cynkin: Managing North Korea, Tokyo-based daily, The Japan Times May 3, 2019

 WASHINGTON – “We are in the eye of the storm of U.S.-North Korea relations.
 Stakeholders are still assessing the Hanoi summit between U.S. President Donald Trump and North Korean leader Kim Jong Un, and all parties seem to be in a state of uneasy equilibrium.”

 Thomas Cynkin IN THE NATIONAL INTEREST: Trump-Kim Summit: The Art of Walking Away March 2, 2019